dwyl/home/README.md

 ## Family 👨‍👩‍👧‍👦

 Our _first_ child was born in 2020 👶
-and we focussed on being parents
+and we focussed on being parents <br />
-`while` working full-time remote jobs. 🧑‍💻 <br />
+`while` working full-time remote jobs to keep bills paid. 🧑‍💻 <br />
 Our _second_ child (2022)
 consumed _all_ our remaining time. 🎉 <br />
 Children are awesome,